 Lecture Series: The Addiction Crisis and Solutions

-Please join the Medical Center Foundation and the Healthnetwork Foundation in welcoming internationally renowned addiction expert Paul E. Keck Jr., M.D., who will host the next installment of this season’s Medical Center Lecture series on Tuesday, Jan.
-22. Dr. Keck’s lecture will start at 5 p.m. at the Cultural Center Theatre.
+Please join the Medical Center Foundation and the Healthnetwork Foundation in welcoming internationally renowned addiction expert Paul E. Keck Jr., M.D., who will host the next installment of this season’s Medical Center Lecture series.

 Dr. Keck is President and CEO of the Lindner Center of HOPE in Mason, Ohio.
 The Lindner Center is a state-of-the-art, University of Cincinnati-affiliated mental health center.
 Dr. Keck has been listed since 1996 among the top 10 scientists worldwide publishing in the fields of psychology and psychiatry.
 He also is listed in The Best Doctors in America, a directory of the top 1 percent of U.S. physicians as rated by their peers; and is counted among The World’s Most Influential Minds by ScienceWatch, a publication that has been tracking trends in performance and global research since 1989.